CPSC-1520/CPSC-1520-Workbook-A02-dgilleland/ReadMe.md

 - **Books/Videos**
   - Refer to [Readings.md](./docs/Readings.md) in the docs folder for official and recommended reading materials.
 Also, take a look at the [LanguageRef.md](./docs/LanguageRef.md) doc.

+> A [Winstall Pack](https://winstall.app/packs/Kk3wzlS33) is available with the software listed above.

 Other recommended resources include:

 - **Mozilla Developer Network** (*MDN*)